oldfieldtc/home-dashboard/README.md

 ### env
 This project requires env variables to work.
 In the `/app/config/` directory, duplicate and/or rename the `example.env` file to `.env` and fill in the values.

+You will need accounts for [Paprika](https://www.paprikaapp.com/) and [Vikunja](https://vikunja.io/) (can also be self-hosted), as well as the API URL for your bin data (the most important one!).

 #### Google Calendar
+To use the Google Calendar API for this project, you will need to create a service account and generate the JSON private key.
+Follow the '[Accessing Google APIs using Service account in Node.JS](https://web.archive.org/web/20230927185503/https://isd-soft.com/tech_blog/accessing-google-apis-using-service-account-node-js/)' walkthrough and rename the file to `calendar-private-key.json` once downloaded and place in the `/app/config/` directory.

 ### npm
 In the command line run `npm install` and it will install all the dependencies from the `package.json` file.